AtharvaAswar/Wanderlust/README.md

 - **Dynamic Templating**: Uses EJS for rendering dynamic content based on data.
 - **Responsive Design**: Adaptable UI for different screen sizes.
 - **CRUD Operations**: Full stack implementation of CRUD functionality for managing properties.
+- **MVC Architecture**: Implements the Model-View-Controller architecture for better organization of code.

 ## Technologies Used